Baby Cries In Sleep: What To Know And How To Soothe Them

 However, there are ways you can soothe your little one if they don’t stop crying, and it’s always important to pay attention to their cry.
 Use your best judgment, and if their cry seems to linger, check their temperature and crib.

-Keeping their room dark and using a white noise machine are a couple of great ways to help your baby sleep soundly.
+Keeping their room dark and using a white noise machine are a couple of great ways to help your baby sleep well.
 And, of course, sleeping on a Newton Baby Crib Mattress gives your baby the best chance of snoozing safely and soundly!